a1aks/Cytoscape_Course/README.md

 You can download the binary files for your distribution from CRAN.
 Or you can use your package manager (e.g. for Debian/Ubuntu run `sudo apt-get install r-base` and for Fedora run `sudo yum install R`).
 Also, please download and run the [RStudio installer](https://www.rstudio.com/products/rstudio/download/#download).

-2) Install the R packages required for the course
+2) Install the Cytoscape packages/Apps required for the course

 Enter the following into the console prompt in RStudio
 ```